Love Is a Many-Splintered Thing: Cultural references

 The episode makes many references to Woody Allen, whose character appears as an advisor to Bart, and Allen's film Annie Hall.
 The movie that Bart and his girlfriend go to see is La Règle du Jeu.
 A TARDIS from the popular British sci-fi show Doctor Who, which Matt Groening is a fan of, appears in the House of Commons, whereupon Alfred Hitchcock steps out and break-dances.

+After the deaths of Alan Rickman and David Bowie in January 2016, a clip of the episode appeared as a tribute because the scene depicts Rickman's character Severus Snape while the song "All the Young Dudes," written by Bowie, plays in the background.